Risk Factors Dashboard

 We rely on third-parties for raw materials and to manufacture and compound our products.
 We have no control over these third parties and if these relationships are disrupted our results of operations in future periods will be adversely impacted.

-We currently hold short-term supply and manufacturing agreements with unaffiliated third-party vendors for our critical raw materials.
-In addition, our products are manufactured, compounded, and packaged by unaffiliated third parties and the use of these third-parties changes from time to time due to customer demand and the composition of our product mix and product portfolio.
+Many of our products are manufactured, compounded, and packaged by unaffiliated third parties, of which we hold short-term supply and manufacturing agreements with and the use of these third-parties changes from time to time due to customer demand and the composition of our product mix and product portfolio.
 We do not have any long-term committed contracts with any of these third parties, and we expect to compete with other companies for raw materials, production and imported materials.
 If we experience significant increased demand or need to replace an existing raw material supplier or third-party manufacturer, there can be no assurances that replacements for these third-party vendors will be available when required on terms that are acceptable to us, or at all, or that any manufacturer or compounder would allocate sufficient capacity to us in order to meet our requirements.
 In addition, even if we are able to expand existing or find new sources, we may encounter delays in production and added costs as a result of the time it takes to engage third parties.
 Any delays, interruption or increased costs in raw materials and/or the manufacturing or compounding of our products could have an adverse effect on our ability to meet retail customer and consumer demand for our products and result in lower revenues and net income both in the short and long-term.

 Failures in our third-party verification and testing protocols may have an adverse impact on our brands which could suppress sales.